 The Dutch Flower season starts end March and lasts until early May

 April in Amsterdam has some extremely busy days

 April brings better weather but also bigger crowds.
 Although the month isn’t busy overall, it has the busiest day of the year: King’s Day (Koningsdag).
 Celebrated on April 27, the Dutch dress up in orange to celebrate the birthday of its monarch: King Willem-Alexander.
-If you are in the city on this special day, expect the biggest crowds you have ever seen.
-New Year’s Eve crowds on Times Square are not more than ‘cute’ compared to Kingsday in the Dutch capital.
-Apart from Koningsdag, early April or late April is the best time to visit with good weather and lower crowds.
-Also good to know: April is flower season with Holland’s famous Keukenhof Park opening its doors to tourists from around the globe.
-Also, be aware of the days around Easter where the entire continent has a long weekend off from work and school.
+If you are in the city on this particular day, expect the biggest crowds you have ever seen.
+Apart from Koningsdag, early April or late April is the best time to visit with good weather and lower groups.
+Also good to know: April is flower season, with Holland’s famous Keukenhof Park opening its doors to tourists from around the globe.
+Also, be aware of the days around Easter when the entire continent has a long weekend off from work and school.

 Is May a good month to visit Amsterdam?